a-rashid-saaka/google-workspace/README.md

 <h4>Adding Email alias</h4>

-In this exercise, we will create a user's email alias.
-An email alias allows a user to receive emails sent to multiple addresses in their Gmail inbox.
+In this exercise, we will create a user's email alias, which allows them to receive emails sent to multiple addresses in their Gmail inbox.

 I. In the left panel in the admin console, click "Directory" > Users